Cannabis in Moldova

 Cannabis in Moldova is illegal but decriminalized.

 Simple drug use is not a crime in the Republic of Moldova, but it is an administrative offence according to Article 85 of the Administrative Offences Code passed in 2008.
-The illegal purchase or possession of weed (2 grams) without the purpose of distribution, as well as their consumption without a medical prescription, are sanctioned with a fine of up to three conventional units or with community service of up to 2 hours.
+The illegal purchase or possession of herbal cannabis (2 grams; 1/16 oz) without the purpose of distribution, as well as their consumption without a medical prescription, are sanctioned with a fine of up to three conventional units or with community service of up to 2 hours.